On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: An Ergodicity Criterion

+We can use this to bound the $L^2$ norm of $m_t$.
 Let $\tau$ be one of these values of $t$.
 Then we can compute:

-(note that because $u$ is written as an orthogonal sum $u = \d_\tau v_\tau + m_\tau$, any terms involving $\d_\tau v$ vanish in the inner product, which leads to this integral).
+(note that because $p^*u$ is written as an orthogonal sum $p^*u = \d_\tau v_\tau + p^*m_\tau$, any terms involving $\d_\tau v$ vanish in the inner product).
 The idea of the bound is the following: the first integral is over a good set where $p^*m$ is small, and the second integral is over a bad set of small measure.
 More precisely: